 The Top Newly-Rated Brands for February

-Stunning designs, beautifully made, to the highest ethical standards - Kalaurie is one of those labels that gives a rush of excitement when you first find it.
+Stunning designs, beautifully made, to the highest ethical standards—Kalaurie is one of those labels that gives you a rush of excitement when you first find it.
 This is a Melbourne brand that makes capsule collections, with an emphasis on signature shirt tailoring.
-There are so many reasons to love them, and their strong sustainability credentials mean we rate them ‘Great’.
+There are so many reasons to love Kalaurie, and it rates highly in all three categories!
+The pieces are available in 2XS-2XL.

 This British brand does quirky basics in eco-friendly materials such as hemp and nickel-free fasteners.
 All their packaging is recycled and they cut their carbon footprint by designing and making their garments under one roof.
 This is a truly creative and innovative label that deserves your attention.

 Bianca Spender is Australian fashion royalty, who has taken sustainability into the heart of her label.
 From smart workwear to statement gowns, this is a label that employs the highest standards of design and quality.
 Bianca Spender uses deadstock fabric and natural fibres, making all her garments in Ethical Clothing Australia-accredited factories.
-This is a re-rate for this designer, and we’re delighted to be able to give the brand a ‘Good’ rating.
+Find the range in S-L.